Kilgore College: Athletics

+The Rangers compete in the National Junior College Athletic Association's Region XIV, as a member of the Southwest Junior College Football Conference for football, and the Southwest Junior College Conference for all other sports.

 Texas Shakespeare Festival

 In June 1986, the Texas Shakespeare Festival opened its inaugural season at Kilgore College; the festival has called KC home for what will be 38 summers in 2023.
 The college provides financial support and facilities for the festival, which is a vital cultural asset for all of East Texas.

 College service area

 As defined by the Texas Legislature, the official service area of KC includes territory within the following school districts: